Rebranding and rebuilding a design system for creatives

 Image of previous reports done by IOG

-One of the final screens that went live
+One of the primary screens that went live

 1. Return to growth following release